Receive a free 2 day Cape Town City Stay package when Find out more

-Rising early today we travel from Ghanzi over the Botswana-Namibia border and on to Windhoek.
+Rising early today we travel from Ghanzi over the border into Namibia and on to Windhoek.
 This is a long trip which gives us a glimpse of the vastness of Africa as we drive through breathtaking, enormous, plains.

-Windhoek is a wonderful mix of African and European (much German) influences.
+Windhoek is a wonderful mix of African and European (mostly German) influences.
 Known for its safety and good upkeep, there's something for everyone.
-From the beautiful botanical gardens to the state museum at Alte Freste to the plethora of shops and restaurants, it'll be hard to decide which activities to pick!
+From the beautiful botanical gardens to the state museum at Alte Feste to the plethora of shops and restaurants, it'll be hard to decide which activities to pick!

 With its 120 km long dry lake bed, Etosha offers phenomenal game-viewing, due to its sparse vegetation.
 Camps are sited on the edge of waterholes providing for incredible game sightings as the animals come down to drink each day.

 Early this morning we hop back on our safari truck and continue our search for wildlife and birds as we leave Etosha.

 Exiting Etosha we make our way into the remote and sparsely-populated Kunene Region of Namibia.
 Passing through rugged, rocky landscapes snaked with dry-riverbeds we head to Kamanjab, south-east of Etosha.

 On day 11 of our Vic Falls to Cape Town Overland Safari, we travel to the Brandberg Mountains, Namibia's tallest peaks.
 This afternoon, we head out on a short hike to the famous White Lady rock painting of Brandberg.
 Our walk takes us through rugged terrain, along the usually dry Tsisab River gorge.
 After walking for about an hour we reach the well-known rock painting created by the San around 2000 years ago.
 This is the most famous of the over 45000 rock paintings found in the Brandberg area.